European shares dragged down by tech’s worst day since October

 Software company Teamviewer, another stay-at-home beneficiary, dropped 12.3 per cent despite reporting quarterly orders and core profit ahead of expectations.

-Jewellery maker Pandora jumped 6 per cent to the top of the STOXX 600 after reporting quarterly operating profit above estimates, fuelled by strong online sales and plans to push for growth in the United States and China.
+Jewellery maker Pandora jumped 6 per cent to the top of the Stoxx 600 after reporting quarterly operating profit above estimates, fuelled by strong online sales and plans to push for growth in the US and China.

 The Nasdaq fell more than 2 per cent on Tuesday as steep declines in megacap growth stocks pushed Wall Street below record trading levels, with investors seeking shelter in more defensive parts of the market.